Polynesian to Magic Kingdom: Monorail, Boat & Walking Times

 Monorail: 13-18 min ride after a 10-25 min post-fireworks line.
 Three stops home (Contemporary, TTC, Polynesian).

 The boat usually wins the return when it's running — it skips the Resort loop.
-When the boat is closed, walking beats the post-fireworks monorail line on most nights.
+When the boat is closed, you're on the monorail or, if the lines are brutal, the lagoon walk home via Grand Floridian.
 See Polynesian to Magic Kingdom for the full park-close decision tree.

 For more, see Transportation at Park Close.